PPL-IIITA/ppl-assignment-iamnidheesh/README.md

 #Tools used
 python 2.7.12 for code.</br>
-epydoc and latex for document generation.</br>
+epydoc and latex for documentation.</br>
 pyreverse for class diagram